Web App

 Solution Phase 1

-We began with a library of 100 full‑body characters and a mandate to make avatars
+I began with a library of 100 full‑body characters and a mandate to make avatars

 Playful